citp/privacy-policy-historical/f/fi/fin/find.ly.md

 TRUSTe’s mission, as an independent third party, is to accelerate online trust among consumers and organizations globally through its leading privacy Trustmark and innovative trust solutions. _If you have questions or complaints regarding our privacy policy or practices, please contact us at[support@find.ly](mailto:support@find.ly)._ If you are not satisfied with our response you can contact [TRUSTe here](https://feedback-form.truste.com/watchdog/request)

-  * _U.S.—E.U.
-Safe Harbor_
+  * _U.S.—E.U. or Swiss Safe Harbor_

-Find.ly, Inc. complies with the U.S. – E.U.
-Safe Harbor Framework as set forth by the U.S. Department of Commerce regarding the collection, use and retention of personal data from the from European Union member countries.
+Find.ly, Inc. complies with the U.S. – E.U. or Swiss Safe Harbor Framework as set forth by the U.S. Department of Commerce regarding the collection, use and retention of personal data from the from European Union member countries.
 Find.ly, Inc. has certified that it adheres to the Safe Harbor Privacy Principles of notice, choice, onward transfer, security, data integrity, access, and enforcement.
 To learn more about the Safe Harbor program, and to view Find.ly, Inc.’s certification, please visit <http://www.export.gov/safeharbor/>

 Collection and Use | Information Sharing | Access | Tracking Technologies | Security | Additional Info | Contact Info